tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**Notable tournament placings** Infamous?
+**How did this roster happen?** Infamous?
 Never heard of 'em.
 You mean the Burger Cats?
 Oh hell yeah, Anvorgesa did pretty good at that last StarLadder Minor.

 **How did they qualify?** The tug-of-war between Brazilian and Peruvian Dota went back to the cabinas this year.